towns-protocol/towns/servers/matrix-crypto-login-spec.md

 The text message that the user signs is intended to be readable.
 It will have long sentences, paragraphs, line-breaks, and so on.
 Not an optimal format for the server to process.

 A JSON representation of the authentication data is much easier for the server to process.
-To make sure that the JSON data is not tempered with, it needs to be covered by the message signature. i.e. when the user sees the message, some representation of this JSON must be in the message that is signed.
-The server can then cryptographically check that it has not been tempered with.
+To make sure that the JSON data is not tampered with, it needs to be covered by the message signature. i.e. when the user sees the message, some representation of this JSON must be in the message that is signed.
+The server can then cryptographically check that it has not been tampered with.

 To do this, the JSON authentication data is converted into a hash value, and is then included in the message.
 The conversion algorithm is as follows: